- Make sure that your iPhone, iPad, or iPod touch has the latest version of iOS or iPadOS.

 Search for a note or attachment

 To search for a specific note, just tap the Search field, then enter what you’re looking for.
 You can search for typed and handwritten notes.
-And with iOS 13 and later, search can recognize what's in the images inside of your notes.
-For example, if you search for "bike," search will show you all images you have with a bike.
+Search can recognize what's in the images inside of your notes.
+For example, if you search for "bike," search will show you all images that you have with a bike.
 Search can also find specific text inside scanned documents or images, like receipts or bills.

 To search for something in a specific note, select the note, tap the More button , then tap Find in Note and type what you're searching for.